Last updated

 3. Context-Aware Search: Include conversation and emotional context

-4. Result Ranking: Automatic relevance-based ranking
+4. Intelligent Ranking: Automatic relevance-based ranking with optional graph-native scoring

 Writing Effective Queries